abstractalchemist/data-scraper/README.md

   - add some symbol
   - add couchdb db name
   - add heart of the cards booster translation page url
+  - also requires adding to deck builder populate_db the database drop/create instructions

 - must modify src/config.js
   - add to series_code function mapping
   - this is a mapping from the transformed prefix to series code used on littleakiba site